Review app access risk

 Google’s sensitive OAuth Scope list

 Occasionally an app might provide multiple routes of access via OAuth, such as a simple login alongside an add-on that integrates data from a Google Sheet.
-One route of access may be categorised as low risk, while the other is high risk.
-In this situation, if a single user has authenticated with the high risk scopes then Trelica categorises the whole app as high risk.
+One route of access may be categorized as low risk, while the other is high risk.
+In this situation, if a single account has authenticated with the high risk scopes then SaaS Manager categorizes the whole app as high risk.

 There isn't a direct equivalent for Microsoft's OAuth scopes.
 To grade access risk for Azure AD-based OAuth we've mapped Google's sensitive scopes list to Microsoft's.